Red, White and Ew

 We managed to pick up some tickets to the last bull fight of the week from a scalper outside of the stadium.
 While the event is typically marked by a high level of etiquette, on the last day it is a complete free for all (don't bring your designer clothes!).

 The sangria was being consumed in unimaginable quantities.
 To offer some perspective, this was our neighbour, drinking his out of a snorkel.
 But that was just the beginning.
 These same guys had pump action waterguns filled with sangria; we were sitting for all of 15 minutes before a civil war broke loose and we were soaked.
+At some point, someone brought out a few tupperware containers of seafood.
+Who brings seafood to a sporting event?
+When it is 40 degrees out?

 I've seen the old octopus on the ice trick at the hockey game, but this is a whole new level of disgustingness.
 Disgustingness, and hilarity.
 Yes, that's a shrimp behind his ear.